Atophite/toolshelf/README.md

 Tool Management: Quickly add new tools, list all your tools, update existing ones, or remove tools you no longer need.

   - Tool Management: Quickly add new tools, list all your tools, update existing ones, or   remove tools you no longer need.
- - Data Persistence: Stores all tool data in a human-readable YAML file located in your home directory under ~/.local/share/toolshelf, ensuring that your tool information is always saved and easily retrievable.
+ - Data Persistence: Stores all tool data in a SQLite Database. located in your home directory under ~/.local/share/toolshelf, ensuring that your tool information is always saved and easily retrievable.
  - Easy Installation and Usage: Simple to install via pip and easy to